It’s all about function.

 Vivian Johnson

-Laundry rooms can often be a neglected space, normally just a dumping ground for dirty clothes, and if it doubles as a mudroom, a spot for coats and shoes and other accessories.
+Laundry rooms can often be a neglected space, normally just a dumping ground for dirty clothes, or, if it doubles as a mudroom, a spot for coats and shoes and other accessories.
 But if it’s not living up to its true functional potential, it’s going to make laundry day and everyday life a little bit harder.

 When designing your laundry room for success, the trick is to making sure you dedicate specific areas for each job, which is what Rachel Seldin of Seldin Design Studios did in this space for her clients, two stay-at-home parents in a San Francisco house.
 Tucked behind the kitchen and awkwardly exposed to the back staircase, it was a cramped nook that could barely fit a side-by-side washer and dryer along with its tiny sink.
 It didn’t have much storage and lacked functionality.